AaryakPrasad/2105171_AI/readme.md

 # Steps to replicate

--Clone the repository
+- Clone the repository
--Install the dependencies using the following commands:
+- Install the dependencies using the following commands:

 ```python
 pip install pygad